CycloneDX/cdxgen/docs/ADVANCED.md

 ## BOM Profile

 With profiles, cdxgen can generate a BOM that is optimized for a specific use case or purpose.
+The default is `generic`.

 | Profile            | Purpose                                                                   | Configurations enabled                                                             |
 | ------------------ | ------------------------------------------------------------------------- | ---------------------------------------------------------------------------------- |